 1. Dear Butterfly

-月明かりイルミネイト is far from being a new song in Mezzo’s repertoire.
-As a matter of fact, we don’t really understand why this song was re-released given that very little, if not nothing, has changed about it with this version.
-However, this song is by far the best ballad in their repertoire as well as the best ballad coming from the IDOLiSH7 franchise.
-It’s nice to listen to it again after a couple of months without touching on it.
+However, this song is by far the best ballad in their repertoire up until now as well as the best ballad coming from the IDOLiSH7 franchise.
+It’s nice to listen to it again after a couple of months without touching on it for a while.
 That is the perfect ballad for this Autumn, sweet but painful at the same time.

 Top marks for a top release.

-“Dear Butterfly” is available for purchase on CDJAPAN for all overseas fans.
+“Dear Butterfly” is available for purchase at CDJAPAN.